RedisGears/RedisGears/docs/redisai.md

 `redisAI` module contains pythonic wrappers of RedisAI objects (further explanations about these objects is available in RedisAI [docs](https://oss.redis.com/redisai/master/)):
 * PyTensor - represents a tensor - an n-dimensional array of values
 * PyModelRunner - represents a context of model execution.
 A model in RedisAI is a computation graph by one of the supported DL/ML framework backends
-* PyScriptRunner - represents a context of [TorchScript](https://pytorch.org/docs/stable/jit.html) program execution
+* PyScriptRunner - represents a context of [TorchScript](https://pytorch.org/docs/stable/jit.html) program execution.
+  **Note:** RedisGears currently supports deprecated API in which the inputs to each entry point function within the script are tensors or a list of tensors only.

 * PyDAGRunner - directional acyclic graph of RedisAI operations (further details below)

 Execution requests for models, scripts and DAGs are queued and executed asynchronously.